bluekeyes/patch2pr/README.md

 ## Usage: CLI

+Pre-built binaries for common platforms are available on the [releases][] page.

-Install the CLI using `go install`:
+You can also install from source using `go install`:

     go install github.com/bluekeyes/patch2pr/cmd/patch2pr@latest